afilgueira/hilolay/README.md

 # Threadminator

 Tiny user level threads library, for education purposes.
-The library names are based on T1000, but I expect to find a better name soon.0
+The library names are based on T1000, but I expect to find a better name soon :)

 ## How can I run it?

 - CLion: Import the project and take advantage of the "new" makefile format.
 Run -> run 'ults'
 - Your favorite editor: Just code, and run `make clean && make`.
-Then, ./ults
+Then `./ults`

 ## Project structure

 This is still a little green (pun intended), but for now:
-- ults.c is the main project
+- `ults.c` is the main project
-- ult1000_th_context_switch.S is an assembly function that switches the context between two ULTs.
+- `ult1000_th_context_switch.S` is an assembly function that switches the context between two ULTs.
-- threadminator/threadminator.c is the actual library.
+- `threadminator/threadminator.c` is the actual library.
 It's supposed to contain all the code related to ULTs administration.
 The naming convention is `ult1000_func` for functions related to the library behavior, and `ult1000_th_func` for thread functions.
+I'm eager to find a better one, submit an issue!

 A small example of code: